Uranium mining by country: Bulgaria

 Bulgaria shut down its facilities for environmental reasons in 1992; terrains were recultivated but recently, there has been certain interest in resuming activities.
 Industrial mining first started in 1938 and was resumed after 1944 by a joint Soviet–Bulgarian mining company, reorganized in 1956 into the Redki Metali (Rare Metals) government-owned concern.
-At its peak, it had 13,000 employees, operated 48 uranium mines and two milling plants at Buhovo outside Sofia and Eleshnitsa near Bansko.
-Yearly production was estimated at 645 t that met about 55% of the needs of Kozloduy Nuclear Power Plant, which had six reactors with a total output of over 3600 MWe at its peak.
+At its peak, it had 13,000 employees, and operated 48 uranium mines and two milling plants at Buhovo outside Sofia and Eleshnitsa near Bansko.
+Yearly production was estimated at 645 t met about 55% of the needs of Kozloduy Nuclear Power Plant, which had six reactors with a total output of over 3600 MWe at its peak.

 Czech Republic

 The Czech Republic is the birthplace of industrial-scale uranium mining.
 Uranium mining at Jáchymov (at that time named Joachimsthal and belonging to Austria-Hungary) started in the 1890s on an industrial scale, after the silver and cobalt production of the deposit declined.
 Uranium was first utilised to produce mainly yellow colours for glass and porcelain manufacture.
 After the Curies in France discovered the polonium and radium in tailings from Jáchymov, the town became the first place in the world for commercial radium production from uranium ore.
 Radioactive water from the mines was also used to set up a health resort still existing today for radon-treatments.
 Pre–Cold War production is estimated to be around 1,000 t of uranium.
 From 1947 on Czechoslovakia started producing uranium for the Soviet Union.
 Early mining sites, such as Jáchymov, Horní Slavkov and Příbram, became known as parts of the "Czech Gulag".
-In the whole, Czechoslovakia produced 110,000 t of uranium to 1992 from 64 uranium deposits.
+On the whole, Czechoslovakia produced 110,000 t of uranium in 1992 from 64 uranium deposits.
 The largest deposit Příbram (vein style) produced about 50,000 t of uranium and was mined to a depth of over 1,800 m.

 The Rožná underground facility 55 km northwest of Brno was Central Europe's last operating uranium mine continuously operating since 1957.
 It produced about 300 t of uranium annually till 27 April 2017 when the last ore was mined.

-Czech Republic still has deposits of uranium ore but mining is not planned in the near future due to low price of Uranium.
+The Czech Republic still has deposits of uranium ore but mining is not planned in the near future due to the low price of uranium.